AWS launches Amazon Connect, productizes Amazon’s in-house contact center software

 AWS continues to add yet more software and services to build out its revenues and touchpoints with businesses that already use its cloud infrastructure for storage and to host and administer services and apps.
 The latest product, launching today, is Amazon Connect, a cloud-based contact center solution.
 AWS said it is based on the same tech that Amazon itself has built and uses in-house “to power millions of customer conversations.”

+To some, this may not come as a surprise: a solution from AWS taking on traditional call centers was rumored to be in the works in February under the working title of “Lily”, according to a report in The Information.
+(That name isn’t mentioned today, although other parts of that report have proven to be correct.)

-In doing this, Amazon is moving into a business area that is already pretty crowded with companies that offer different aspects of cloud-based contact center solutions, including Zoho, Zendesk, Freshdesk, and many more, and that’s in addition to a number of solutions that are not cloud based but incorporate outsourcing or in-house teams.
-Some of these, like Zendesk, are partnering with Amazon for this service.
+In doing this, Amazon is moving into a business area that is already pretty crowded with companies that offer different aspects of cloud-based contact center solutions, including Zoho, Zendesk, Freshdesk, and many more: some of these, including Zendesk, Zoho, and Freshdesk, are actually partnering with Amazon for this service.

+Taken together, these services are collectively disrupting a lot of the more costly, traditional ways of serving customers both for technical and other kinds of support.
+Many traditional solutions would not be cloud-based and might incorporate outsourcing or in-house teams, and infrastructure, for a business that is projected to be worth nearly $10 billion by 2019, with some of the current market leaders including Avaya, Cisco and Genesys.

-As with other AWS solutions (and Amazon as a whole), it will hope to wedge itself a place in the market with ultra-competitive (read: cheap) pricing: in addition to no up-front costs, there is no long-term contracts to sign and (as you would expect with a cloud service) no infrastructure.
+As with other AWS solutions (and Amazon as a whole), the company hopes to wedge itself a place in the market with ultra-competitive (read: cheap) pricing: in addition to no up-front costs, there is no long-term contracts to sign and (as you would expect with a cloud service) no infrastructure.

+The core of this service is a “Virtual Contact Center” that Amazon claims can be set up “in minutes” and requires no special training to use, for which customers are charged by the minutes that it is used, on top of telephony costs — similar to the per-use pricing model that AWS also applies to its cloud services.
+Amazon isn’t announcing anything like this here, but I wouldn’t be surprised if Amazon at some point also looks into ways of combining this with a telephony service of its own (it’s already offering video conferencing in Chime).

+The per-minute charging that Amazon is applying here is also potentially useful to support specific marketing campaigns and temporary services — short-term promotions, seasonal spikes and new product launches are three examples Amazon gives for when it might be used.

-The core of this service is a “Virtual Contact Center” that Amazon claims can be set up “in minutes” and requires no special training to use.
-It also integrates with other existing AWS services to source data, including Amazon DynamoDB, Amazon Redshift, or Amazon Aurora, as well as third-party CRM services: Salesforce is among the companies that has already announced an integration.
+Amazon Connect integrates with other existing AWS services to source data, including Amazon DynamoDB, Amazon Redshift, or Amazon Aurora, as well as third-party CRM services: Salesforce is among the companies that has already announced an integration.

 It also incorporates some of Amazon’s newest innovations in natural language voice and other services to build automated responses that also integrate with other services like Amazon Alexa to support users.
+Specifically, companies can customize Amazon Connect using Amazon Lex, an AI service that is underpinned by the same automatic speech recognition technology and as Amazon Alexa so that customers can request services without needing to go through long menus.

+You can see a demo of how the service works here (and our article continues beneath that):

 “Ten years ago, we made the decision to build our own customer contact center technology from scratch because legacy solutions did not provide the scale, cost structure, and features we needed to deliver excellent customer service for our customers around the world,” said Tom Weiland, Vice President of Worldwide Customer Service, Amazon, in a statement.
 “This choice has been a differentiator for us, as it is used today by our agents around the world in the millions of interactions they have with our customers.
 We’re excited to offer this technology to customers as an AWS service – with all of the simplicity, flexibility, reliability, and cost-effectiveness of the cloud.”